LiveOverflow/PwnAdventure3/README.md

 **Warning:** Using an IP as `Hostname` in the `server.ini` does not work!
 I spent 2 hours trying to figure out what was wrong.

-To stop the server, simply type `docker-compose down`
+To stop the server, simply type `docker-compose down`.

+**Warning:** The database file is not persistent - taking down the container resets everything.
+So backup first.

 ## Troubleshooting

 ### Error: docker-compose build

 ```bash
 $ docker-compose build
 Building init
 ERROR: Error processing tar file(exit status 1): write /client/PwnAdventure3_Data/PwnAdventure3/PwnAdventure3/Content/Paks/Characters.pak: no space left on device
 ```

 A: Get more disk space.

 ```bash